 Carbon intensity of operated and controlled generation assets

-FY20 controlled generation intensity was updated in December 2020.
-At the time of the initial release of the 2020 ESG Data Centre on 13 August 2020, estimated FY20 data was provided based on measured emissions from material sources and measured electricity generation, with estimates for minor emissions sources.
-After finalisation of AGL's emissions reporting in October 2020, the estimated intensity was updated from 0.93 to 0.94 tCO2e/MWh.
+FY21 data was updated in November 2021.
+At the time of the initial release of the FY21 ESG Data Centre on 12 August 2021, estimated FY21 data was provided based on measured emissions from material sources and measured electricity generation, with estimates for minor emissions sources.
+FY21 intensity figures have not changed upon revision.

-Operated intensity comprises total Scope 1 and 2 emissions divided by total sent out generation of electricity generation facilities which fit within AGL’s operated boundary.
+Operated intensity comprises total Scope 1 and 2 emissions divided by total sent out generation of electricity generation facilities which fit within AGL Energy’s operated boundary.
 Operational control is as defined by the National Greenhouse and Energy Reporting Act 2007.

-Controlled intensity comprises total Scope 1 and 2 emissions divided by total sent out generation of electricity generation facilities which fit within AGL’s controlled boundary.
-AGL’s controlled boundary includes all electricity assets for which AGL Energy has: ownership; and/or operational control as defined by the National Greenhouse and Energy Reporting Act 2007; and/or contracted rights to control the dispatch of electricity of the asset.
+Controlled intensity comprises total Scope 1 and 2 emissions divided by total sent out generation of electricity generation facilities which fit within AGL Energy’s controlled boundary.
+AGL Energy’s controlled boundary includes all electricity assets for which AGL Energy has: ownership; and/or operational control as defined by the National Greenhouse and Energy Reporting Act 2007; and/or contracted rights to control the dispatch of electricity of the asset.